Local Medical Expert: Monkeypox No Cause For Community Panic

 If people are symptomatic, Moudgal says they need to take precautions that include wearing a mask and not being in the company of others.
 She says typically within 24-48 hours after a fever begins, in the case of Monkeypox, the rash will start.
 If that happens, Moudgal says the individual should contact their healthcare provider to guide them through next steps.

-Moudgal noted that much of the transmission has been in the LGBTQ community but it is communicable and can be contracted in other ways, but stressed that it is not nearly as communicable as COIVD.
+Moudgal noted that Monkeypox is not nearly as communicable as COIVD.
 During the first few days, she says symptoms can be similar to COVID.

 When it comes to testing and treatment, Moudgal says Trinity Health Livingston is working in lockstep with the Livingston County Health Department.
 Both recommend that if anyone feels they’ve been exposed, the best thing to do is contact the Health Department - which can work through actual risk factors.
 If they feel someone has genuinely been exposed, they’ll explain the next steps and post-exposure vaccine.